scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This separation of control and data plane prevents the control plane from cutting off an existing communication or having a global kill-switch.

-### Required Dependencies
+### Dependencies
-The SCION control plane requires the SCION PKI to authenticate path information.
+The SCION control plane requires the control-plane PKI to authenticate path information.
 It heavily relies on the CP-PKI for beaconing (i.e., for authenticating routing information).
 Each Isolation Domain requires its own root of trust, in the form of a TRC, in order to carry out path exploration and dissemination.
 Decoupling the control plane from the CP-PKI would severely affect the properties and guarantees that can be provided by the control plane.